Aishwarya-k1155/Load-Balancing-and-Auto-Scaling-Practical/README.md

 # Load-Balancing-and-Auto-Scaling-Practical

-Task 7: AWS Load Balancing and Auto Scaling setup for a web application.
-# Task 7: Load Balancing and Auto Scaling for a Web Application
+# Task 7: AWS Load Balancing and Auto Scaling for a Web Application

 ## Objective
 In this task, I configured Load Balancing and Auto Scaling for a simple web application hosted on AWS EC2 instances to understand how scalability and fault tolerance work in cloud computing.